Pump (bottled water)

 Pump is a brand of bottled spring and flavoured water sold in Australia and New Zealand.
-It is manufactured by Coca‑Cola Europacific Partners after the 2021 merger with Coca‑Cola Amatil.
+It is manufactured by Coca-Cola Europacific Partners and has been since its 2021 merger with Coca-Cola Amatil.
 Pump launched in 1997 in New Zealand and expanded to Australia in 1999.

 Product lines and marketing

 Pump sources spring water from Te Waihou (Blue Spring) on the North Island and Wainoni Spring near Christchurch.

 The Pumped range introduced flavoured variants (lime, watermelon, berry), followed by Pumped Sparkling, a lightly carbonated range.
 In 2016, Pump+ debuted as an electrolyte-infused variant in Australia.

 Marketing campaigns

-Pump launched “Pump-Cam: Grab Life by the Bottle” (2013), a user-generated video campaign where consumers used a custom mount and submitted footage, some of which appeared in TV ads.
-In 2017, the “Feel the flow” campaign featured a single-shot TV commercial with synchronized bucket drummers to symbolize hydration flow.
-In 2021, “Dairy Dancing”, a TV spot by DDB Aotearoa, depicted a cyclist suddenly dancing after drinking Pump in a dairy, highlighting revitalization on the go.
-Also in 2025, oOh!media installed an oversized Pumped Sparkling bottle public display on Auckland’s Queen Street as an experiential marketing activation.
+Pump launched "Pump-Cam: Grab Life by the Bottle" (2013), a user-generated video campaign where consumers used a custom mount and submitted footage, some of which appeared in TV ads.
+In 2017, the "Feel the flow" campaign featured a single-shot TV commercial with synchronized bucket drummers to symbolize hydration flow.
+In 2021, "Dairy Dancing", a TV spot by DDB Aotearoa, depicted a cyclist suddenly dancing after drinking Pump in a dairy, highlighting revitalization on the go.
+Also in 2025, oOh!media installed an oversized Pumped Sparkling bottle public display on Auckland's Queen Street as an experiential marketing activation.